 So I stayed on the sofa writing in my journal, as Mr. McMiller ran the mower outside.
-I should have been planning the nurses' math lesson.
+I should have been planning a math lesson for the nurses' review class I had agreed to teach.
 But rather than getting out the textbook, I got up to load the dishwasher and returned to the computer to reread Bruce's questions.
 I tapped out a tentative reply, editing and re-editing, and carefully clarifying my input as just opinion, before I offered observations.
 Help, God, I begged.
 Let my words be heard in love.
 This precious ten-year-old, who is funny, creative, and smart, was being told by the world to get serious.
 He's so much like his dad, and me, and Carlton.
 Maybe he's like a lot of people.
 This balancing act is hard.
 I reread my reply, took a deep breath, and hit the send button to launch my words into cyberspace.

 I was now ready to tackle the math lesson.
-Assuming preparation for a four hour class would take a while, I was pleasantly surprised when I opened the text to review what I taught the previous semester, and it all came back.
+Assuming preparation for a four-hour class would take a while, I was pleasantly surprised when I opened the text to review what I taught the previous semester, and it all came back.
 I remembered what we spent time on, and how I broke up the long morning session with a variety of activities.